Brent P. Forester, MD, MSc

 - Associate Professor of Psychiatry

-- Medical Director, Behavioral Health Integration, Partners Population Health
+- Medical Director, Dementia Care and Behavioral & Mental Health Population Health Management

 Dr. Forester’s research focuses on novel treatment approaches to manage the disabling behavioral complications of dementia, such as agitation and aggression.
 Dr. Forester’s work also includes studies using brain imaging techniques and careful clinical assessment to better understand the causes of depression and bipolar disorder in later life and to identify promising new targets for effective treatments.